The “Jackie Chan” of Peace. The extraordinary life and career of Dr. Tatsushi Arai.

 - In 1997, Dr. Tats traveled to post-genocide Rwanda as a permanent lecturer who came from a non-African context

-- How Dr. Tats bartered French skills in order to learn the language to be useful in Francophone Africa
+- How Dr. Tat bartered French skills in order to learn the language to be useful in Francophone Africa

 - How he sold his car to buy a ticket to Rwanda and how he negotiated his “pay” in the University of Rwanda for $250 dollars a month (local salary)

-- Tats or “Jackie Chan” the guy taught who genocide survivors and got malaria many times
+- Tats or “Jackie Chan” guy taught genocide survivors and got malaria many times

-- Why he couldn’t explain mass graves and why he left Rwanda to pursue a PhD (where he was my classmate!)
+- Why he couldn’t explained mass graves and why he left Rwanda to pursue a PhD (where he was my classmate!)

-- How Dr. Tats fund his PhD (Hint: it took him two years)
+- How Dr. Tat fund his PhD (Hint: it took him two years)

 - Tats take on what a PhD can provide you for your career (both academically and as a practitioner)

-- On how Dr. Tats became a UN mediator for the U.N Department of Political Affairs (a standby team of mediation experts)
+- On how Dr. Tats became a UN senior mediation adviser (appointment on a when-actually-employed basis) for the UN Department of Political Affairs.

 - Tats solution on how to solve the dilemma of how to gain Track 1 (government to government) experience to work at the U.N.